-In the course of our meetings we heard orally and in writing from dozens of government officials, political leaders, church officials, and other relevant persons.
-A list of all those with whom we met is attached.
-We received hundreds of letters and telephone calls from members of the public.
+In the course of our meetings we heard orally and in writing from dozens of government officials, political leaders, church officials, and other ORGANIZATIONS, INSTITUTIONS, AND INDIVIDUALS.
+(DELETE: A LIST OF ALL THOSE WITH WHOM WE MET IS ATTACHED) We received hundreds of letters and telephone calls from members of the public.
 We thank all for their submissions.
 Contributions from those who suffered losses during the time of troubles but are strongly committed to the peace process were especially moving.
 All the submissions have been carefully reviewed and considered.

 This assessment represents our best and our unanimous judgement.
-There are no differences among us.
+There are no differences OF OPINION among us.